Hanqaqa/FPV_Night_Vision/README.md

 There is a video in the Media folder showing its performance in real time as well as some photos of the device.

+There is a copy of said video in my youtube channel https://www.youtube.com/watch?v=mW6GDMFpXwM